mibs510/A7lib/README.md

 # A7lib

 ![Alt text](https://www.makerfabs.com/image/cache/makerfabs/A7%20Minimum%20System%20GPRS%20GSM%20GPS/A7%20Minimum%20System%20GPRS%20GSM%20GPS_1-1000x750.JPG "Ai A7 GSM/GPRS/GPS")
-A7lib is a library for the arduino family to be used with an [AI A7 GPRS/GSM/GPS shield](https://www.ai-thinker.com/product/gprs).
+A7lib is a trivial library for the arduino family used with an [AI A7 GPRS/GSM/GPS shield](https://www.ai-thinker.com/product/gprs).

 The library allows you to send/receive SMS with simple OOP methods.
-In addition it also allows you to receive or make phone calls, and grab current location.
+In addition, it also allows you to receive or make phone calls, and grab current location.

 Install:
 ========